 – David Tsoeute

 Mind if we start with what it’s not?
-It has nothing to do with general branding strategies, yet it is frequently confused with or misconstrued by folks who haven’t kept up with terminology.
-Best described as an event, a campaign or some type of interaction that is so effective, it establishes lasting connections to a target market, brand activation strategies tend to be interactive since the goal is direct engagement between stuff and folks.
+It has nothing to do with general branding strategies, yet it is frequently confused with or misconstrued by folks who haven’t kept up with the terminology.
+Best described as an event, a campaign, or some type of interaction that is so effective.
+It establishes lasting connections to a target market.
+Brand activation strategies tend to be interactive since the goal is direct engagement between staff and folks.

 What’s so important about brand activation?

 Consumers crave a world where brand success is tied to trust.
 Sound trite?
 It’s not—especially in an uber-connected business environment where demand multiplies exponentially like rabbits in the wild.
-When a brand is trusted, consumers can sense the fact that folks behind the brand are more concerned about value and satisfying brand fans than they are about creative excellence.
+When a brand is trusted, consumers can sense that folks behind the brand are more concerned about value and satisfying brand fans than creative excellence.

 6 Types of brand activation

-Excel at delivering all six and you will meet your goal of serving clients brilliantly.
+Excel at delivering all six, and you will meet your goal of serving clients brilliantly.
 Is one more important than another?
-That depends upon market, industry, client demands and your ability to explain how important each one happens to be.
+That depends upon the market, industry, client demands, and your ability to explain how important each one happens to be.